BakxY/VHDL-QQS/README.md

 * **Direct Access to Quartus RTL Viewer:** Open the RTL Viewer for the active project directly from VS Code to easily view your design's RTL representation.
 * **Manage Project Files:** Add and remove files from your project through VS Code, keeping your project files organized.
 * **Change Top Level Entity:** Easily change the top-level entity for your Quartus project directly from VS Code.
+* **Formatting Source Files:** Effortlessly format your VHDL code, maintaining a clean and consistent codebase.

 ## Installation